Our campus has moved to the beautiful San Bernardino mountains. We are now in Twin Peaks, CA nestled among the pines.

 Firearms, weapons, explosives, tobacco products, and alcoholic beverages are not permitted on campus, even if they are stored in vehicles.

-Video game consoles, unwholesome music and movies and the like distract students who come to this campus to be set apart for the study of God’s Word.
+Video game devices, unwholesome music, and movies distract students who come to this campus to be set apart for the study of God’s Word.

-In addition, please do not bring televisions, DVD players, stereos, etc.
+In addition, please do not bring televisions, projectors, DVD players, stereos, etc.

 Beyond these practical guidelines, we hope all students come to CCBC with a heart to seek the kingdom of God first, a readiness to be transformed by the Spirit through the study of God’s Word, and an openness to love others for Jesus’ sake as the outworking of true faith.